ipkgs/sqlparse/readme.markdown

 # sqlparse

-SQL Parser written in Go
+SQL parser and formatter written in Go

 ## Usage